shinjuku-mokumoku/shinjuku-mokumoku/ORGANIZE.md

 1. 17:00
     1. Start check-out
     1. KPT
-        1.As you always listen to the first participants
+        1. As you always listen to the first participants
+    1. commit and PR
+        1. Commit KPT
+        1. Run generateNextEvent.js and commit
     1. Create event based on `connpass.md`
         1. Set for Starting apply before 2W ago from event day